<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Clinical Supervision &amp; Consultation in BC - Why Consultation Matters</image:title>

-<image:caption>Early clinical work can feel both meaningful and disorienting.
-You may find yourself holding complex cases, navigating uncertainty, or questioning your instincts.
-Even strong academic training does not always prepare you for the emotional depth of sitting with another person’s story.
-Consultation offers space to slow down, reflect, and make sense of your clinical process — not just what to do, but how you are showing up in the room.</image:caption>
+<image:caption>Early clinical work can feel both meaningful and destabilizing.
+You may find yourself holding complex stories, second-guessing your instincts, worrying about getting it wrong, or feeling emotionally impacted by the people you sit with in ways you did not fully expect.
+Academic training often prepares clinicians to think critically, but not always for the emotional, relational, and embodied realities of therapeutic work.
+Consultation offers space to slow down, reflect, and make sense of your clinical process — not only what you are doing in the room, but how you are being affected by the work and growing within it.</image:caption>

 </image:image>